maxcl10/FcUffheimNg4/README.md

 ### Done

 - make direct link work
+- Use caching services to avoid serive calls
 - Improve admin navigation
 - use route guard for securing the admin part
+- Get Next Game must return the next game if today

 # Tiny MCE